Boeing to slash about 2,000 white-collar jobs in finance and HR

 Boeing managers learned only last month that they must assess the top 20% of their staff as having “exceeded expectations,” a middle 70% who “met expectations” and a bottom 10% who “met some expectations.”

 Many managers had already completed their employee performance reviews by that time.
-Having not had to strictly follow the guideline previously, they now faced the task of downgrading some to fill out the 10% requirement — regardless of performance.
+Having not had to strictly follow the guideline before, they now faced the task of downgrading some workers to fill out the 10% requirement — regardless of performance.

 A January email within Boeing’s IT organization reviewed by The Seattle Times shows one manager plaintively asking managers below him to nominate candidates previously assessed in the middle category who might be downgraded to the bottom one, stating that the directive came straight from the top of the IT unit: Boeing’s Chief Information Officer Susan Doniz.

 “We all know it’s not right, but we have to do it,” said the senior IT manager.
-“I’ve had to flat out lie to staff members who were rated low and were not deserving of it.”
+“I’ve had to flat-out lie to staff members who were rated low and were not deserving of it.”

 He said employees he praised during the year for performing very well will be starkly demotivated to learn later this month they aren’t judged to have exceeded expectations because they are outside the top 20%.